-Syntax OPBL Description

-Before Students read the question and

-Production ensure themselves that they

-rioddenon understand the question correctly,

-which is, in this case, they know

-the issue of creating basic

-animation, text animation, and

-motion guide animation.

-Students make the multimedia

-timeline as instructed by the

-question given by the lecturer.

-Defining The workgroups (students) create

-Problem

-Solving proposals by doing literary research discussions and defining

-the problem-solving strategy.

-Strategy

-The result of this stage is a

-multimedia product created with

-the project.
-The product is in line

-with the project theme decided by

-each group.
-The theme covers what

-is going to be achieved by the

-project, what product is going to be

-created, and how it is going to be

-created.

-Product The project is equipped with a

-Design design in the form of multimedia

-animation created by each group.

-Production It covers the process of creating the

-Process object model.

-Syntax OPBL Description

-It includes the process of creating

-and coloring and adding textures to

-the object being modeled in order

-to create a real-life effect.

-It includes The process of creating

-the multimedia on a frame by

-frame and action script.

-Presentation The presentation is aimed actually

-of Project to communicate the creation or the

-End-Result invention of multimedia animation,

-through class seminars, each group

-presents their work.
+Syntax Description OPBL Before Production Students read the question and ensure themselves that they understand the question correctly, which is, in this case, they know the issue of creating basic animation, text animation, and motion guide animation.
+Students make the multimedia timeline as instructed by the question given by the lecturer.
+Defining Problem Solving The workgroups (students) create proposals by doing literary research discussions and defining the problem- Strategy solving strategy.
+The result of this stage is a multimedia product created with the project.
+The product is in line with the project theme decided by each group.
+The theme covers what is going to be achieved by the project, what product is going to be created, and how it is going to be created.
+Product The project is equipped with a design Design in the form of multimedia animation created by each group.
+Production Process It covers the process of creating the object model.
+It includes the process of creating and coloring and adding textures to the object being modeled in order to create a real-life effect.
+It includes The process of creating the multimedia on a frame by frame and action script.
+Presentation of Project End-Result The presentation is aimed actually to communicate the creation or the invention of multimedia animation.
+Elia-Result through class seminars, each group presents their work.